Yaser218/Untargeted-Metabolomics-Clustering/README.md

 This page contains the supporting files for the paper *VOCCluster: Untargeted Metabolomics Feature Clustering Approach for Clinical Breath Gas Chromatography - Mass Spectrometry Data* by Alkhalifah et al. (2019).

-- **data**  contains the files that are required to be entered to the VOCCluster and any file that is generated from the aalgorithem.
+- **data**  contains the files that are required to be uploaded into the VOCCluster, DBSCAN and OPTICS.
+Generated files from the algorithms are stored in the data folder.

-- **DBSCAN** contains DBSCAN algorthem that is coded in Python.
+- **DBSCAN** contains DBSCAN algorithm that is coded in Python.
+DBSCAN has been tuned to cluster deconvoluted GCMS data.
+It will not cluster more than one VOC form a sample in a cluster.

 - **OPTICS** contains OPTICS algorithem that is coded in Python.
+OPTICS has been tuned to cluster deconvoluted GCMS data.
+It will not cluster more than one VOC form a sample in a cluster.

 - **VOCCluster** contains VOCCluster algorithem that is coded in Python.
+It is a novel clustering technique that is able to cluster similar VOCs from different deconvoluted samples.

 - Note: All of the algorithems read the required files from data folder to generate clusters for the given data.